British Guiana

-British Guiana was a British colony, part of the mainland British West Indies, which resides on the northern coast of South America.
+British Guiana was a British colony, part of the mainland British West Indies.
+It was located on the northern coast of South America.
 Since 1966 it has been known as the independent nation of Guyana.

+The first known Europeans to encounter Guiana were Sir Walter Raleigh, an English explorer, and his crew.

+Raleigh published a book entitled The Discovery of Guiana, but this mainly relates to the Guayana region of Venezuela.

-The first European to encounter Guiana was Sir Walter Raleigh, an English explorer.
-The Dutch were the first Europeans to settle there, starting in the early 17th century, when they founded the colonies of Essequibo and Berbice, adding Demerara in the mid-18th century.
+The Dutch were the first Europeans to settle there, starting in the early 17th century.
+They founded the colonies of Essequibo and Berbice, adding Demerara in the mid-18th century.

 In 1796, Great Britain took over these three colonies during hostilities with the French, who had occupied the Netherlands.
-Britain returned control to the Batavian Republic in 1802 but captured the colonies a year later during the Napoleonic Wars.
-The colonies were officially ceded to the United Kingdom in 1815 and consolidated into a single colony in 1831.
+Britain returned control of the territory to the Batavian Republic in 1802, but captured the colonies a year later during the Napoleonic Wars.
+The Netherlands officially ceded the colonies to the United Kingdom in 1815.

+The British consolidated the territories into a single colony in 1831.
 The colony's capital was at Georgetown (known as Stabroek prior to 1812).

-The economy has become more diversified since the late 19th century but has relied on resource exploitation.
+Since the late 19th century, the economy has become more diversified but has still relied on resource exploitation.
 Guyana became independent of the United Kingdom on 26 May 1966.

 Establishment

-The English made at least two unsuccessful attempts in the 17th century to colonise the lands that would later be known as British Guiana, at which time the Dutch had established two colonies in the area: Essequibo, administered by the Dutch West India Company, and Berbice, administered by the Berbice Association.
+The English made at least two unsuccessful attempts in the 17th century to colonise the lands that would later be known as British Guiana.
+By that time, the Dutch had established two colonies in the area: Essequibo, administered by the Dutch West India Company, and Berbice, administered by the Berbice Association.
 The Dutch West India Company founded a third colony, Demerara, in the mid-18th century.

 During the French Revolutionary Wars of the late 18th century, when the Netherlands were occupied by the French, and Great Britain and France were at war, Britain took over the colony in 1796.
 A British expeditionary force was dispatched from its colony of Barbados to seize the colonies from the French-dominated Batavian Republic.
 The colonies surrendered without a struggle.
 Initially very little changed, as the British agreed to allow the long-established laws of the colonies to remain in force.

 In 1802 Britain returned the colonies to the Batavian Republic under the terms of the Treaty of Amiens.
 But, after resuming hostilities with France in the Napoleonic Wars in 1803, Britain seized the colonies again less than a year later.
-The three colonies were officially ceded to the United Kingdom in the Anglo-Dutch Treaty of 1814.
-The UK continued separate administration of the individual colonies until 1822 when the administration of Essequibo and Demerara was combined.
+The Netherlands officially ceded the three colonies to the United Kingdom in the Anglo-Dutch Treaty of 1814.

+The UK continued separate administration of the individual colonies until 1822, when the administration of Essequibo and Demerara was combined.
 In 1831, the administration Essequibo-Demerara and Berbice was combined, and the united colony became known as British Guiana.
 During World War II the United States Navy established NAF British Guiana and NAF Paramaribo in British Guiana.